krmbzds/stars/README.md

 ## JavaScript

+- [celenityy/Phoenix](https://github.com/celenityy/Phoenix) - Phoenix is a suite of configurations & advanced modifications for Mozilla Firefox, designed to put the user first - with a focus on privacy, security, freedom, & usability.
 - [gorisanson/pikachu-volleyball](https://github.com/gorisanson/pikachu-volleyball) - Pikachu Volleyball implemented into JavaScript by reverse engineering the original game
 - [mailcow/mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) - mailcow: dockerized - 🐮 + 🐋 = 💕
 - [clarkmcc/chitchat](https://github.com/clarkmcc/chitchat) - A simple LLM chat front-end that makes it easy to find, download, and mess around with models on your local machine.